 When Jamie is not actively marketing and fund raising for The Family Vision, he enjoys serving others, meeting new people, outdoors activities, and music.
 Jamie also enjoys singing in his church choir and with the international championship chorus, The Ambassadors of Harmony.

 Matthew Coad spends his time at TFV making technology do what it’s supposed to do and finding things for people.
-Matthew enjoys his life with his beautiful wife and two rambunctious little boys, is active in his church’s music ministry, and does other interesting stuff.
+Matthew enjoys his life with his beautiful wife and two rambunctious little boys.

 Brandon Bond has been married to Lara since 1996.
-They have six children.
-Brandon has been the library’s coverall since 2011, working nights, weekends, special events, and filling in wherever and whenever needed.
-He spends most of his time at the library mailing materials all over the country to our online patrons, entering items for circulation, setting up for special events, and customer service as the go-to guy in the evenings.
+They have seven children.
+Brandon has been the library’s coverall since 2011, filling in wherever and whenever needed.
+He spends most of his time at the library mailing materials all over the country to our online patrons, entering items for circulation, and setting up for special events.
 He enjoys library science and serving the patrons of the library.
 It is a joy for him to work in an environment that is always a new conversation away from ministering to someone not looking for it.
 He counts it a blessing to have made many new friends through the library and enjoys catching up with the patrons when they come in.